darkrelics/eidolon-engine/documentation/incremental-mud-workflow.md

 - SSM parameter `/eidolon/segment-poller-state` controls polling
 - Automatic enable when stories start, disable when none active
 - Stuck segment recovery after 15 minutes

+## Healing System Integration

+The wound healing system operates continuously across both game modes:

+**Natural Healing:**
+- Healing is automatic and requires no player intervention
+- Each wound has a precise HealAt timestamp in ISO 8601 format
+- System periodically checks and removes expired wounds
+- Multiple wounds can heal simultaneously
+- Healing continues in real-time regardless of active game mode

+**Health Recalculation:**
+- When wounds expire, they are removed from the wounds list
+- Health automatically increases as wounds heal
+- Unconscious characters regain consciousness when health > 0
+- Players receive notifications when wounds heal

+**Cross-Mode Implications:**
+- A character wounded in MUD combat enters Incremental stories injured
+- Combat wounds from Incremental persist when returning to MUD
+- Strategic timing of mode switches can optimize healing downtime
+- Severely wounded characters may need to wait before engaging difficult content

 ## Security Considerations